joaomelo/calystone/README.md

 - Process calls to read data

 There are three implementations of the media interface: FileSystemMedia for primary machines, WebRtcMedia for connected machines like mobile and MemoryMedia (for testing).

+## Lib

+Everything that don't need to be aware of bussiness rules (domain) and don't need runtime state goes here.
+All lib components also don't are aware of each others.

+Big lib means easy to mainting app.